in Green Inorganic Chemistry Bio-Inspired Oxidation Catalysis

 Research in the XoRG strives to harvest the oxidative power of simple oxidants such as molecular oxygen or hydrogen peroxide in order to develop organic oxidation processes that are both selective and environmentally benign.
 The MSc/PhD student will (1) synthesize and characterize a series of tailored-designed, redox noninnocent metal complexes and (2) perform oxidation reaction screening and optimizing under a variety of stoichiometric and catalytic conditions.
 At the PhD level, the student shall also study the reaction mechanism via spectroscopy and/or computation.
 This work is at the confluence of coordination, bio-inorganic, organic and green chemistry.
 Student thus received extensive training in marketable skills and techniques.

 The XoRG is a vibrant and friendly group.
-The successful candidate will have many opportunities to present at conferences, write articles and disseminate her/his research.
-She/he will also take part in our collaborations amidst the Québec-wide Centre of Green Chemistry and Catalysis.
+We accept candidates of all backgrounds.
+The successful candidate will have many opportunities to present at conferences, write articles, disseminate their research and collaborate amidst the Québec-wide Centre of Green Chemistry and Catalysis.

 How to apply